Technology

 Which is more accurate: MICR or OCR?

-Most teams do not lose time deciding between MICR and OCR.
-They lose time after capture, when low-confidence items, mismatched fields, and approvals fall into manual back-and-forth.
-Chequedb combines extraction, validation, exception handling, and audit-ready workflow control so MICR and OCR can work together in a production process.
+Most teams don't struggle with MICR vs OCR theory.
+They struggle after capture, when low-confidence fields, amount mismatches, and approval gaps fall into email threads and spreadsheets.
+Chequedb combines extraction, validation, exception routing, and audit-ready workflow control so both layers work together without creating a manual gap.

 Conclusion

 The robust design is a hybrid pipeline.
-The real differentiator is what happens after capture: field validation, exception handling, approvals, reconciliation, and audit evidence.
-That is the layer Chequedb is built to own.
+What separates working implementations from broken ones is what happens after capture: field validation, exception routing, approval controls, reconciliation, and audit evidence.
+That is the layer Chequedb is built for.

 Related Articles